 - Proper use and respect for electricity is paramount.
 The following are general guidelines for ensuring basic electrical safety requirements are met: - Inspect your equipment cords and extension cords routinely to ensure they are in good condition. - DO NOT "daisy chain" plug a power strip into another power strip.
-This could cause the potential for fire of electric shock due to overloading of the circuit. - Avoid the following electrical power supply setups to prevent overloading: - Extension cord plugged into another extension cord. - Extension cord plugged into a power strip. - Multi-device receptacle plugged into a power strip or extension cord.
+This could cause the potential for fire or electric shock due to overloading of the circuit. - Avoid the following electrical power supply setups to prevent overloading: - Extension cord plugged into another extension cord. - Extension cord plugged into a power strip. - Multi-device receptacle plugged into a power strip or extension cord. - When Voltages are 50V or greater, use rubber electric safety gloves when handling an electrical hazard.
+Check connections with a meter to ensure power is completely de-energized.